 - 1/2 cup butter

-- 1 1/2 cup chopped onions
+- 1 1/2 cups chopped onions

-- 3/4 cup flour
+- 3/4 cup all-purpose flour

 - 8 cups turkey broth